All Episodes

 You think these people are actually working on solutions.

-They're working on making it worse.
+They're working on making it worse while it's being called.

-While it's being called what why did I go through the whole sausage analogy if you still don't get it?
+Why did I go through the whole sausage analogy if you still don't get it?

-You you take the opposite of what Obama or his people say, and then you know what the meaning is.
+You take the opposite of what Obama or his people say, and then you know what the meaning is.

-We're gonna have fiscal responsibility, we're not gonna have fiscal responsibility.
+We're not going to have fiscal responsibility.

-I feel confident.
+The five things I feel confident.

 Close tax loopholes, make the U.S. companies offshore pay more taxes, make the so-called rich pay higher tax rates, nationalize health care to make it more efficient, and invest more in infrastructure.

-I have never liked this pay as you go phrase anyway, the slogan.
+I have never liked this pay-as-you-go phrase anyway, the slogan.

 It reminds me of fast food.